 In addition, the theory of evolution includes the concept of genetic proximity.
-Genomics gives us clues about whether such are evolutionarily closer to the cow mouse.
+Genomics gives us clues about whether such we humans are evolutionarily closer to the mouse than to the cow.

 So if to the argument of “similar appearance and similar behavior”, I add the argument of belonging to the same species (because of the same evolutionary origin) or belonging to a different species, but relatively evolutionarily/genetically closer, I’ll be more confident about the capacity to feel of that other being.

-This is therefore a mechanism to recognize the sentience, complementary to the previous one and based on similarities (“neighborhoods”) between species.
-In summary: since I feel, and I have a good theory about my own origin, I think that other beings with evolutionary origin (and similar evolutionary origin), and even more if they are closer (more similar) to me, genetically speaking.
+This is, therefore, a mechanism to recognize the sentience, complementary to the previous one and based on similarities (“neighborhoods”) between species.
+In summary: since I feel, and I have a good theory about my own origin, I think that other beings with an evolutionary origin (and similar evolutionary origin), and even more if they are closer (more similar) to me, genetically speaking.